-CHFA and the State of Connecticut Department of Housing ("DOH") have been working closely to align the Plan with State housing policy.
-To that end, the focus of the Plan for 2015 is on the most current priorities within State housing policy in support of the State's mission and vision to achieve a Connecticut where affordable housing, in strong, vibrant, and inclusive communities, is accessible to individuals and families across the state and homelessness is a thing of the past.
-The Plan for 2015 revises threshold requirements and redistributes points to reflect state priorities.
-It does this by ensuring consistency and coordination with the State of Connecticut's three long range and large scale Plans related to affordable housing: the Consolidated Plan for Housing and Community Development ("ConPlan"), the Conservation and Development Policies: The Plan for Connecticut (the "C&D Plan"), and the Analysis of Impediments to Fair Housing Choice 2015 ("AI").
+The Authority and the State of Connecticut Department of Housing ("DOH") work closely to align the Plan with State housing policy.
+To that end, the focus of the Plan for 2016 is on the most current priorities within State housing policy in support of the State's mission and vision to achieve a Connecticut where affordable housing, in strong, vibrant, and inclusive communities, is accessible to individuals and families across the state and homelessness is a thing of the past.
+The Plan for 2016 distributes points to reflect the State's priorities.
+It does this by ensuring consistency and coordination with the State of Connecticut's three long range and large scale Plans related to affordable housing: the Consolidated Plan for Housing and Community Development ("ConPlan"), the Conservation and Development Policies: The Plan for Connecticut (the "C&D Policies Plan"), and the Analysis of Impediments to Fair Housing Choice 2015 ("Al").

 The Plan for allocating Credits in the State supports the needs and priorities as defined in the current State of Connecticut ConPlan and the current Annual Action Plan, as required by the National Affordable Housing Act of 1990 (the "Act").
 The Act requires that the ConPlan govern the allocation of Federal funds by the State.
-The Plan will not undertake a separate needs assessment or establishment of goals and objectives, but incorporates by reference the needs assessment of the ConPlan and adapts its specific priorities for rental housing for use in the Plan.
-Additionally, the Plan similarly adapts relevant housing policies of the C&D Policies Plan.
+The Plan will not undertake a separate needs assessment or establishment of goals and objectives, but incorporates by reference the needs assessment of the ConPlan and adopts its specific priorities for rental housing for use in the Plan.
+Additionally, the Plan similarly adopts relevant housing policies of the C&D Policies Plan and the Al.